 Hotel automation systems give hoteliers full control over hotel operations while automating and optimizing processes to reduce costs and increase guest satisfaction.
 This includes things like:

-Ideally, hotel automation software should integrate with your PMS to connect all operations (owners, guests, maintenance, customer service, housekeepers, etc.) in one place.
+Ideally, software for automation in hotels should integrate with your PMS to connect all operations (owners, guests, maintenance, customer service, housekeepers, etc.) in one place.